kleinbottle/swanlotus/content/blogs/expressions-equations-formulae/expressions-equations-formulae.md

 $$ {#eq:quad-expand}
 The expression on the left is a binomial multiplied by another binomial and the product is a trinomial.
 But this product is also called a [quadratic polynomial](https://en.wikipedia.org/wiki/Quadratic), because it is a square.
 Indeed any expression in one variable in which the highest power of the variable is $2$ qualifies as a quadratic.^[You don't need this here, but just for completeness, if there are more than one variable and all terms are of degree $2$, e.g., $x^2 + xy + y^2$, the expression is called a [quadratic form](https://en.wikipedia.org/wiki/Quadratic_form).]
 Be aware that the same expression could be called by different names depending upon the context in which it is viewed.

 When a quadratic polynomial is equated to zero, we have a [quadratic equation](https://en.wikipedia.org/wiki/Quadratic_equation).
-Let us convert the quadratic in [@eq:quad-expand] into the quadratic equation
+Let us convert the quadratic polynomial in [@eq:quad-expand] into the quadratic equation
 $$
 \begin{aligned}
 x^2 -10x + 25 &= 0\\